deirdrelee/ODMetadataMap/README.md

 ODMetadataMap
 =============

-Mapping of standardised and popular Open Data metadata schemas
+Mapping of standardised and popular Open Data metadata models

+<h2>Overview<h2>

+ODMetadataMap.csv presents a consolidated comparison of existing international and Irish Open Data metadata models, including DCAT, CKAN Domain Model, INSPIRE, ISDI Metadata Profile, ISO 19115, Dublinked Metadata Profile and Schema.org.
+The mappings in ODMetadataMap.csv are based on my interpretations of the available 'mappings between metadata models' articles and documents referenced below.
+ODMetadataMap.csv is not affiliated with the creators of the original metadata models or mappings.

 <h2>References<h2>

-The mappings in ODMetadataMap.csv are based on the 'mappings between metadata models' referenced below.

 <h3>Metadata Models</h3>